 12. Employee wellness initiatives

-Microtraining are one of the best ways to help employees acquire new skills and implement new practices.
+Microtraining videos are one of the best ways to help employees acquire new skills and implement new practices.

 Microtrainings are also a perfect fit for employee wellness initiatives, because the format presents wellness in small bites that feel easy to accomplish.